Spacial/awesome-systools/README.md

 - [Which sudo users to insult - sudo configuration basics](https://blog.sudo.ws/posts/2019/11/which-sudo-users-to-insult-sudo-configuration-basics/)
 - [Jellyfin](https://jellyfin.org/): The Free Software Media System. [repo](https://github.com/jellyfin/jellyfin)
 - WTF?!?!?! - [nhentai-favorites-auto-pagination: This is an infinity randomly picker doujinshi from yours favorite list with auto scroll and pagination](https://github.com/nicweeaboo/nhentai-favorites-auto-pagination)
+- [cxxmatrix](https://github.com/akinomyoga/cxxmatrix): I wrote a simple terminal program of Matrix digital rain.
+A part of the purpose of this program is to test the performance of terminal emulators.
+Another purpose is just for fun.
+Enjoy it with fast terminals (e.g., urxvt, alacritty, terminology, etc.)!

 ## Stuff